Finding grants is on the mind of most every fundraiser.

-Grants are a great part of a healthy fundraising program.
+After all, grants are a great part of an annual fundraising plan.

 Having a full grant pipeline means funding for programs, projects, and equipment for your nonprofit.